auth0-samples/auth0-react-native-sample/00-Login/README.md

 ### Deep linking setup (Android only)

 Open the `android/app/src/main/AndroidManifest.xml` file and locate the Intent Filter declaration.
-You must update the `android:host` property to use your Auth0 domain from the step above.
+You must update the `android:host` property to use your Auth0 Domain from the step above.

 ```xml
 <data